The E3 Framework: How HR Leaders Build Teams That Lift the Business

 That is exactly why the E3 Framework matters.

-In Strength at the Core — a guide built specifically for HR leaders who want to build high performing teams from the inside out — the E3 model is introduced as the foundation of stronger, more strategic hiring.
+Strength at the Core — a guide built specifically for HR leaders who want to build high performing teams from the inside out — the E3 model is introduced as the foundation of stronger, more strategic hiring.
 It is simple, practical, and built around one purpose: helping HR leaders hire with clarity and confidence.

 Here is how E3 shifts the way HR teams grow and how the model strengthens performance across your function.